 When outputting the inertial data (gyroscope and accelerometer data), in most cases you will see sensor bias in your output.
 You can measure the biases when the MTi is laying still.
 Remember that the biases change, so there is no fixed value you can use to correct the bias for a longer period of time.

-If not corrected and you would use only the gyroscopes to calculate the orientation the orientation would drift based on the sensor bias.
-For example; using the sensor bias of 0.1 deg/s as shown in figure 2 it would mean that the orientation would drift 0.1 deg/s.
-See figure 3 below.
+If not corrected and you would use only the gyroscopes to calculate the orientation, the orientation would drift because of the sensor bias.
+For example; given a sensor bias of 0.1 deg/s as shown in Figure 2 it would mean that the orientation would drift 0.1 deg/s.
+See Figure 3 below.

 How does the MTi correct for sensor bias in orientation output?

-The MTi's use sensor fusion to correct for the sensor biases in the orientation.
-The MTi uses Gyroscopes, Accelerometers and the Magnetometer (also GNSS for MTi-G-710).
+The MTi's on-board filters use sensor fusion to correct for the sensor biases in the orientation.
+The MTi uses Gyroscopes, Accelerometers and the Magnetometers (as well as GNSS for MTi-7, MTi-670, MTi-680G, and MTi-G-710).
 Combining these sensors gives the MTi the possibility to detect and correct for sensor biases.
 It does this e.g. using accelerations, the gravitational pull of the earth, angular velocities and the magnetic field.